Shekharrajak/shekharrajak.github.io/_posts/talks-workshops/2017-11-2-PyConIndia-Delhi-2017.md

 #### Conclusion

 Overall it was good experience.
+Since I started preparing the proposal much before the deadline.
+So we were able to finish it up on time.
+I was busy in the month of August, Sept, Oct but we finished the resources and slides on time.
+I was expecting some more things to be covered, but it's fine.
+I had written few things in the <a href="https://github.com/Shekharrajak/PyCon-SymPy-SymEngine/wiki" target="_blank">Github repo wiki page</a>.
 Thanks to PyCon India community for giving us this opportunity.
-I hope in future we will have more interesting topics to talk on SymPy and SymEngine.
-And audience will enjoy to learn SymPy and SymEngine.
+I hope in future we will have more interesting topics to talk on SymPy and SymEngine and audience will enjoy to learn SymPy and SymEngine along with us.

 -------------------------------------------------